 What should I give for Valentine’s Day?

 Maybe women struggle with that.
 I know men do.
-There are the old stand-bys – flowers and candy.
+There are the old stand-by items – flowers and candy.
 And, some splurge for jewelry.
 What’s the best choice?

 Either way, experience has taught me a thing or two.
-For one, I learned that “Don’t buy me flowers” may not mean what it seems those words would mean.
-It’s sometimes code for something like, “I want you to be so recklessly, extravagantly in love with me that you feel compelled to buy me flowers even when I tell you not to buy me flowers.”
+For one, I learned that “Don’t buy me flowers” does not mean what it seems those words would mean.
+It’s actually code for something like, “I want you to be so recklessly, extravagantly in love with me that you feel compelled to buy me flowers even when I tell you not to buy me flowers.”

-Fortunately, God helps those who flounder trying to find the right way to say,“I love you.”
+Fortunately, God helps those who flounder trying to find the right way to say “I love you.”
 He shares with us his “most excellent way” when he says in 1 Corinthians 13: “Even though you give all the roses in the world, if you don’t act like you love her, it means nothing.
-If you buy the most expensive jewelry made and lug home the world’s largest box of chocolate, but still act like a jerk, it gets you no where.”
+If you buy the most expensive jewelry available or lug home the world’s largest box of chocolate, but still act like a jerk, it gets you nowhere.”